 So what’s the next step if you’ve got a surplus?

 Act strategically.
 Maybe you adopt a more forward-looking perspective to help you plan for big expenses or bulk up your savings rate.
 For many of us, ‘capturing’ this surplus is key to accelerating progress toward our goals.
 It puts you in position to increase your net worth, grow your wealth, or simply invest in your life in the way that seems right for you.

 What can you do to turn negative cash flow around?

 If you’re seeing a pattern of negative cash flow month after month, it’s a reality check to reevaluate your outflows.
 Can your income support your level of spending and savings?
 Are you living beyond your means?
 At its core, negative cash flow is a sign that it’s time for a change.

 Maybe increasing your income is the easiest way to improve your cash flow.
-Maybe it’s time to get serious about sticking to a budget (link to budget articles).
+Maybe it’s time to get serious about sticking to a budget.
 Finding a way to change the pattern of negative cash flow is key to set yourself up for future success.